Chiang Wan-an: Legal career

-Political career
+Upon receiving his J.D. degree, Chiang became an associate attorney at the law firm of Wilson Sonsini Goodrich & Rosati in Palo Alto, California, starting in the fall of 2006.
+He was admitted as a member of the State Bar of California on December 11, 2007.
+Chiang later moved to the Crone Law Group, a law firm in Silicon Valley, and worked as an associate specializing in venture capital, corporate law, and securities law from 2009 to 2011.
+He was soon made a partner of the firm.
+After practicing for several years, he founded his own law firm before returning to Taiwan in 2013.

+Legislative Yuan (2016–2022)

-Chiang faced Lo Shu-lei in the first round of the Kuomintang party primary in April 2015.
+Chiang faced Lo Shu-lei in the first round of the Kuomintang party primary for the legislative elections in April 2015.
 After Lo failed to build a sufficient lead, another primary was called the next month, which Chiang won.
 He ran as the KMT candidate for Taipei City's third constituency in the 2016 legislative elections and won a seat in the Legislative Yuan.
 The Taipei District Prosecutor's Office ended an investigation of vote-buying accusations against Chiang in March, but did not charge him with wrongdoing.

 In January 2018, Chiang stated that he would not seek to represent the Kuomintang in the Taipei mayoral election scheduled for November.
 Chiang ran for reelection in 2020, defeating his closest opponent, Democratic Progressive Party candidate Enoch Wu, by six percent of votes, 51–45%.

+Mayor of Taipei (2022–)

 In May 2022, the Kuomintang nominated Chiang as its candidate for the Taipei mayoralty in the local elections.
 On 10 November 2022, Chiang announced he would resign his legislative seat to focus on his mayoral campaign.
 A by-election for Chiang's legislative constituency was scheduled for 8 January 2023.
 On 26 November 2022, he was elected as the Mayor of Taipei.
 Upon taking office on 25 December 2022, Chiang became the youngest-ever Mayor of Taipei.